-A Meta description is an HTML attribute that provides a summary of the webpage.
-It is a short paragraph of text that explains both website visitors and search engines what the webpage is about.
+A Meta description is an HTML attribute that summarizes the web page.
+It is a short paragraph of text that explains what the web page is about for both website visitors and search engines.

-A Meta description had a significant role and was one of the important ranking factors in the past, however, today Google algorithm can determine the content and meaning of the page.
+A Meta description had a significant role and was one of the important ranking factors in the past.
+However, today Google algorithm can determine the content and meaning of the page.
 As a result, Meta description significance has somewhat declined.
-However proper Meta description can bring better relevant clicks on the page which is why Meta description still has a lot of importance today.
+However, the proper Meta description can bring better relevant clicks on the page, which is why Meta description still has a lot of importance today.

-- Google will automatically creates Meta description if one is missing.
+Google will create a Meta description if one is missing.

 Heading tags are HTML attributes that differentiate heading (h1) and sub-headings (h2-h6) from the rest of the content.

 The H1 tag is used for the headline, and it is the first element that users or site visitors see when they land on your page.
 Headings serve the reassurance to your visitors that they are in the right place and have found what they are searching for.
 Headers tags are used to create an information hierarchy for both users and crawlers.

 Use secondary and LSI Keywords in h2 to h6